Joseph C. Kunz, Jr.

 Religion as a Tool: The New Elite Bargain

-Modern elites are willing to “welcome” religion—as long as it stays tame.
+Modern institutions are willing to welcome religion—as long as it stays tame.
 This essay exposes the bargain: “give us the benefits, but don’t demand obedience,” and why that version of religion can’t build strong people.

-The Collapse of “Choose Your Own Meaning” (COMING SOON)
+The Collapse of “Choose Your Own Meaning” (Forthcoming)

 Modern culture tells you to create your own meaning—but that promise collapses the moment life gets heavy.
 This essay shows why self-made purpose can’t survive adulthood, and why meaning must be received, not invented.

-Identity Without God: Why the Self Can’t Hold the Weight (COMING SOON)
+Identity Without God: Why the Self Can’t Hold the Weight (Forthcoming)

 When God is removed from the center, the self becomes sovereign—and fragile.
 This essay explains why autonomy produces instability, why identity turns into performance or rage, and how builders recover a stable center through truth, duty, and submission to a moral order.